 Vote: All in favor

 Diane Hardy stated the applicant has requested two waivers.
 The parking lot has 17 spaces including space for one ADA space.
 The applicant would like to use up to four of the parking spaces to continue the retail component of the business.
 There is room on site to accommodate that and she recommends granting the waiver.
 The second waiver request is from the transit and bicycle amenities.
 The applicant does not anticipate pedestrians or bike transits.
 People arrive with their vehicles.
 She recommends approval.
 She did want to point out, because the lot was paved and they do not have any indications of striping of spaces.
 She recommends, when the applicant repaves the lot in the future, there would be striping done at the time to define the parking spaces.

+Eric Botterman opened the public hearing.

+No comments.

+Bill Doucet suggested, when the parking lot is repaved someday, the parking that is shown be pulled out of the setback.
+Erik Potts stated he could do that.

+Bill Doucet stated the gravel lot could possibly be pulled back from 25’ to 26’ to avoid encroachment over the setback line, as well.
+Erik Potts agreed to do that.

-that is shown be, as wellEric Botterman closed the public hearing.
+Eric Botterman closed the public hearing.

 Action